generateme/fitdistr/README.md

 ### Distributions

 A couple of words about distributions.
 All of them are backed by Apache Commons Math and SMILE libraries.
-They implement [DistributionProto](https://generateme.github.io/fastmath/fastmath.random.html#var-DistributionProto) with following methods:
+You can call following functions on distribution object or on fitting result.

 * `pdf` - density
+* `lpdf` - log density
 * `cdf` - cumulative density
 * `icdf` - inversed cumulative density or quantile
 * `probability` - pdf for continuous and probability for discrete densities
 * `sample` - random value from distribution
+* `log-likelihood` - log-likelihood of data
+* `likelihood` - likelihood of data
+* `mean` and `variance` of the distribution
+* `lower-bound` and `upper-bounds` - distribution support
+* `drandom`, `lrandom`, `irandom` - double/long/integer random sample from the distribution
+* `->seq` - generate sequence of samples
+* `set-seed!` - set distribution seed

 Parameter names for given distribution match mostly Apache Commons Math scheme and can differ from other sources (like Wikipedia or R).
 The list of supported distributions can be obtained by calling: